Buying fresh Columbia River chinook salmon

 Fresh Fish Availablity

-Fish are marked SCARCE if a tributary fishery (usually the Klickitat River) is open but not the main Columbia River.
-Availability is quite limited and can only be determined by actually driving to the tributary.
+Fish are marked SCARCE if the run is ending or just getting started or a tributary fishery (usually the Klickitat River) is open but not the main Columbia River.
+Availability is quite limited and can only be determined by actually driving to the sales locations.

 Walleye, yellow perch, bass, catfish, and carp are occasionally for sale in very small numbers.